mrdijk/EnergyEfficient_FL/energy-efficiency/experiments/README.md

 # Or with a different archetype:
 python3.10 generate_box_plot.py "DataThroughTTP"
 python3.10 generate_box_plot.py "all"

+# Note: you can also use the option to select a specific data folder, such as (leave empty for the default value):
+python3.10 generate_box_plot.py "all" --data_type "fabric"
 ```

 ### Calculate statistics (statistical significance and effect size) for each optimization compared to baseline for its corresponding archetype